Heidrek: Adventures

 After a while, Heidrek met a patrol moving a prisoner who was to be executed because he had murdered his master.
 He remembered his father's advice and resolved to buy the criminal.
 Then he continued his journey and met a patrol moving a scoundrel who had killed his comrade.
 Likewise, Heidrek bought the man's life in order to disobey his father.

 Soon, Heidrek arrived in Reidgotaland, entered the Gothic king Harald's service, and disposed of two rebellious jarls for him.
 This earned him half the Gothic kingdom and the king's daughter, Helga.
 Heidrek and Helga had a son who was named Angantyr after Heidrek's brother and grandfather.
 During the same time old King Harald had a son who was named Halfdan.

 Unfortunately, Reidgotaland was struck with bad crops and starvation.
 The goðar (heathen priests) determined that they must sacrifice the most noble young man of the kingdom to Odin in order to restore good crops.
 Immediately, people started to quarrel about which of the princes was the most noble, and so they asked king Höfund of Glæsisvellir.
-King Höfund decided that it was Angantyr (his own grandson) who was the most noble prince.
+King Höfund decided that it was Angantyr (Harald's own grandson) who was the most noble prince.
 Höfund also told Heidrek to ask King Harald that in recompense for sacrificing his own son, he should receive half the Gothic army as his own.
 King Harald agreed to this.

 However, when Höfund called for a thing in order to sacrifice Angantyr, Heidrek objected and said that Odin would be happy if instead of Angantyr, he received King Harald and his son Halfdan.
 Then, Heidrek made a coup d'état with his half of the Gothic army, using Tyrfing to kill King Harald and his son.
 When his wife Helga heard the news, she committed suicide by hanging herself.